nadinejackson1/rnn-text-generation-tensorflow-keras/README.md

 For this example, we'll use a simple dataset containing one paragraph of text.
 You can replace this with a larger dataset to achieve better results.

-    text = """
-    I love machine learning.
+    text = "I love machine learning.
 It is breathtaking!
-Deep learning and natural language processing are pretty phenomenal.
+Deep learning and natural language processing are pretty phenomenal."
-    """

 ### Model